2024-learn/dns-deep-dive/README.md

     - gTLDs are supposed to reflect the type of industry or space that the organization in ownership of that domain falls into
       - original gTLDs: .arpa, .com, .edu, .gov, .mil, .net, .org
       - additional gTLDs: .aero, .int, .pro .info ...
-    - ccTLDs have been created to allow cointries to manage their won namespace and make it easier for their citizens to find the resources they need in the languages they understand
+    - ccTLDs have been created to allow countries to manage their own namespace and make it easier for their citizens to find the resources they need in the languages they understand
       - e.g .ke, .us, .jp, .za --
     - Countries can also use organizational subdomains in their ccTLDs
       - e.g .co.ke, .co.uk, etc.